memiDev/Large-Scale-GA/README.md

 7. **Decoding and Encoding**: decoding is a process of transforming a solution from the genotype to the phenotype space, while encoding is a process of transforming from the phenotype to genotype space.
 8. **Fitness**: An objective function associates a fitness value with every individual indicating its suit- ability to the problem.
 9. **Genetic Operators**: these operators are responsible for altering the genetic composition of the individual.
 These include crossover and mutation which mimic the living beings’ reproduction process.

+### Basic Structure

+A basic structure of GA is to be described.
+GA starts with a set of initial solutions, namely initial popula- tion, which are represented by individuals.
+Using a selection technique, an individual from the population is picked depending on its fitness to be part of the parents population.
+The latter are subjected to reproduction by applying crossover and mutation operators to generate new offsprings which are constructed from the different attributes of individuals belonging to the current population.
+Finally, the resulting offsprings replace the existing individuals in the population and the process repeats iteratively.
+The figure the image bellow illustrates one iteration or generation of the described algorithm.